Application Information -- Download Fall 2021 Moorea class application here:

-Activity advisory: This is a field course that involves vigorous activities including hiking in forests and on steep trails and swimming and snorkeling in marine and fresh waters.
-Each participating student will also be required to have UC approved health insurance, complete a UC health clearance form 60 days in advance of travel, and take a swim test on Campus in the Fall, as well as a valid passport.
+Activity advisory: This is a field course based at a tropical field station that involves vigorous activities including hiking in forests and on steep trails and swimming and snorkeling in marine and fresh waters.
+The field station is rustic and lacks some of the amenities students may be accustomed to in dormitory life on campus (see Gump Station site below).
+Each participating student will also be required to have UC approved health insurance, complete a UC health clearance form 60 days in advance of travel, and take a swim test on on-site, as well as have a valid passport.
 A Visitor’s Guide is available on the Gump Station web site, http://moorea.berkeley.edu, which includes more complete information.

 - CV or resume (limit, 3 pages)

-Activity advisory: This is a field course that involves vigorous activities including hiking in forests and on steep trails and swimming and snorkeling in marine and fresh waters.
-Each participating student will also be required to have UC approved health insurance, complete a UC health clearance form 60 days in advance of travel, and take a swim test on Campus in the Fall, as well as a valid passport.
+Activity advisory: This is a field course based at a tropical field station that involves vigorous activities including hiking in forests and on steep trails and swimming and snorkeling in marine and fresh waters.
+The field station is rustic and lacks some of the amenities students may be accustomed to in dormitory life on campus (see Gump Station site below).
+Each participating student will also be required to have UC approved health insurance, complete a UC health clearance form 60 days in advance of travel, and take a swim test on on-site, as well as have a valid passport.
 A Visitor’s Guide is available on the Gump Station web site, http://moorea.berkeley.edu, which includes more complete information.

 Course Costs

-Tuition and airfare from the Bay Area to Tahiti are separate costs, as are passport fees or any visa you may need (currently, a visa is not required for US residents).
+Tuition and student services fees and airfare from the Bay Area to Tahiti are separate costs, as are passport fees or any visa you may need (currently, a visa is not required for citizens from the US and many other countries).
 Check the web for current round-trip prices from San Francisco or Oakland to Papeete, Tahiti.
-You must have a US (or other) passport — valid until at least 6 months after you plan to return (May or later of the following year).
+You must have a US (or other) passport — valid until at least 3 months after you plan to return (March or later of the following year).
 If you are not a US citizen, please check the French Consulate website to see the specific visa requirements for your home country.
-We will discuss travel, passport, and visas (if needed), at our class meeting in May.
+Current passports that extend 3 months after the course ends (i.e., March following the Fall course) will be required before final applications will be accepted.

 Enrollment

 Students enroll in either ESPM C107 or IB 158LF, which are the same course.
-This course is the only course you can take during this Fall semester as it is taught mostly off-campus at the Gump South Pacific Research Station.
-You must enroll for the full 13 units and participate in both the lectures and field trips at UC Berkeley and the full field component at the Gump Station on Moorea.
-We are looking for the best students with relevant and broad academic interests.
-While we sometimes consider extraordinary freshmen and sophomores, this course is designed for students who have taken upper division science courses that will allow them both to get the most from the course and to contribute to the learning environment.
-Previous field experience is also desirable.
+This course is the ONLY course you can take during this Fall semester as it is taught mostly off-campus at the Gump South Pacific Research Station.
+You must enroll for the full 15 units and participate in all activities.
+For this reason, a reduced course load (RCL) accommodation is not possible.
+This is an academically rigorous course and designed for students with relevant and broad academic interests.
+While we sometimes consider extraordinary first- and second-year students, students who have taken upper division science courses will benefit most and can contribute also to the learning environment.
+Previous field experience is also desirable, but not required.
+We strongly recommend taking Bio1B on campus, even if you have passed out of it with previous credits.
+We also recommend a course in statistics or data science.

 Risk & Responsibilities